GOAL LINE TECHNOLOGY TESTING

 The test criteria for goal-line technology systems are based on the following requirements set by the IFA

-- The goal-line technology applies solely to the goal line and only to determine whether a goal has been scored or not;
+- The goal-line technology applies solely to the goal line and only to determine whether a goal has been scored or not.

-- The GLT system must be accurate;
+- The GLT system must be accurate.

-- The indication of whether a goal has been scored must be immediate and automatically confirmed within one second;
+- The indication of whether a goal has been scored must be immediate and automatically confirmed within one second.

 - The indication of whether a goal has been scored will be communicated only to the match officials (via the referee’s watch, by vibration and visual signal).

-Labosport has tested all 12 world cup venues in Brazil for FIFA for the world cup for Goal Line Technology.
+Labosport has tested all 12 world cup venues in Brazil for the FIFA world cup for Goal Line Technology.
 We have been commissioned by the English Premier League to test the Hawk-Eye Goal Line Technology systems that have been installed at all 20 Premier League for 3 year period.
 We also have been commissioned by the English Football Association and Wembley Stadium to test the Hawk-Eye GLT system installed at Wembley Stadium.